shr00mie/ta-lib/README.md

 A custom linux only flavor of ta-lib for stuff...

 Changes:
-- removed windows and mac cross-compilation
+- removed cross-compilation for:
+    - windows
+    - mac
+    - java
+    - rust
 - removed candle related functions
 - added jma